Anelasticity: Mechanical models

 The Voigt model, described by the equation $J\sigma=\epsilon+\tau\dot\epsilon$, allows for no instantaneous deformation, therefore it is not a realistic representation of a crystalline solid.

 The generalized stress–strain equation for the Maxwell model is $\tau\dot\sigma+\sigma=\tau M\dot\epsilon$, and since it displays steady viscous creep rather than recoverable creep is yet again not suited to describe an anelastic material.

-Standard Anelastic Solid
+Standard anelastic solid

 Considering the Voigt model, what it lacks is the instantaneous elastic response, characteristic of crystals.
 To obtain this missing feature, a spring is attached in series with the Voigt model.
 This is called the Voigt unit.
 A spring in series with a Voigt unit shows all the characteristics of an anelastic material despite its simplicity.
 It is differential stress–strain equation it therefore interesting, and can be calculated to be:

 The solid whose properties are defined by this equation is called the standard anelastic solid.
 The solution of this equation for the creep function is: